keroro772/MeowBot/README.md

 # MeowBot
-this as a twitch bot created for mrmeowchow on twitch using django python and mysql
+ This as a twitch bot created for mrmeowchow on twitch (https://www.twitch.tv/mrmeowchow) using django python and mysql , The website is currently hosted at http://mrmeowchow.com/